Song-of-Aeon/fonts-5/readme.txt

 A: Ha ha, I get this one a lot.

 Q: "I hate your engine.
 Let me play StepMania properly."
 A: Yes yes you can download the StepMania version from the same page.
-It doesn't have any mods or gimmicks but features pure note action.
+It doesn't have any mods or gimmicks (except for minor ones in Night Falls as that was its original rendition) but features pure note action.

 Q: "Your engine is great!
 How did you make it?"
 A: GameMaker 1.4.
 They don't sell it anymore so if you want it you'll need a Steam key reseller or to just pirate it.
 Source code for Fonts 5 is linked on the download page.
 Should be importable into GMS2 without too many problems?
 I don't know, I don't have it.